deeheber/danielle-heberling-dot-xyz/content/blog/desktop-linux-development/index.md

 This is what gave me the idea to check out Linux.
 It's open source and there's many different distros one can choose.
 Plus, I was already familiar with the command line.

-I settled on Pop!\_OS because:
+I settled on [Pop!\_OS](https://pop.system76.com/) because:

-- it's based on Ubuntu, a very common distro that has lots of documentation and an active community
+- it's based on Ubuntu, a very common distro that has a lot of documentation and an active community
 - it had a very similar UI to macOS - what I'm already familiar with
 - I could use `apt-get` to install or I could use the Pop!\_Shop that comes with this distro (like the Mac App store)